scalacenter/course-management-tools/docs/reference-studentify.md

 ### Selecting a range of exercises to _studentify_

-In some cases, it can be handy to select a subset of the available exercises in a CMT master repository to _studentify_.
-For example, one might have multiple implementations of a series of exercises (e.g. using different libraries) in the master repo and depending on the scenario, one may wish to only export one of these.
+In some cases, it can be handy to select a subset of the available exercises in a CMT main repository to _studentify_.
+For example, one might have multiple implementations of a series of exercises (e.g. using different libraries) in the main repo and depending on the scenario, one may wish to only export one of these.

 The `-fe` and `-le` options allow to do just that.
-Here's example that will export all exercises between exercises number 5 and 10 from a master repo:
+Here's example that will export all exercises between exercises number 5 and 10 from a main repo:

 ```
 cmt-studentify -fe exercise_005_extension_methods   \